-OIA Reference Number Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Namber Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) C/21/00570 21 August 2021 It was alleged: that a councillor is responsible for culture which seems to be designed to intimidate other councillors and ratepayers who question council methods, decisions and ethics. the councillor is a serial vexatious complainant.
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) C/21/00570 21 August 2021 It was alleged: that a councillor is responsible for culture which seems to be designed to intimidate other councillors and ratepayers who question council methods, decisions and ethics. the councillor is a serial vexatious complainant.
 The OIA dismissed this matter pursuant to section 150X(b)(iii) of the Local Government Act 2009 (the Act) on the basis that the complaint is lacking in substance.
 The complaint comprised of a number of general high-level statements or impressions without including any particulars of the complainant's direct knowledge or experience.
 Local government officials including councillors and council CEO have a mandatory obligation under section 150R of the Act, to report any conduct that may constitute inappropriate conduct or misconduct.
 Greg Christensen C/21/00506 C/21/00505 10 August 2021 It is alleged a councillor had provided manipulated information to a non- resident ratepayer about Council's planned infrastructure projects for a council area.
 It was also alleged a particular council area was disadvantaged in receiving new infrastructure projects as it did not have a councillor residing in the area.
 It is alleged another councillor may have been complicit in manipulating criteria to determine council's planned infrastructure project.
 The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) as the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct within the meaning of the Act.
-Disagreement with or grievances about Not Available C/21/00471 15 July 2021 An anonymous complaint was made relating to concerns with the conduct of a councillor who it was felt was undermining The OIA dismissed this matter pursuant to Derek Swanborough
+Disagreement with or grievances about council decision-making or priorities do not of themselves give rise to inappropriate conduct or misconduct within the meaning of the Act.
+There was no evidence that councillors manipulated information provided to the rate- payer.
+Not Available C/21/00471 15 July 2021 An anonymous complaint was made relating to concerns with the conduct of a councillor who it was felt was undermining The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act), on the basis that the Derek Swanborough